EdinburghNLP/spot-data/README.md

 For questions or comments, please email `s.angelidis [at] ed.ac.uk`

-## Details
+### Details

-The dataset is split into 4 subsets based on the origin (Yelp'13 / IMDB) and segmentation policy (sentences/EDUs) used, resulting in the following 4 files:
+The SPOT dataset is split into 4 subsets based on the origin (Yelp'13 / IMDB) and segmentation policy (sentences / EDUs) used, resulting in the following 4 files:
  - `spot-yelp-sent.txt`
  - `spot-yelp-edus.txt`
  - `spot-imdb-sent.txt`